THE GALAPAGOS FINCH

 Can be seen on: Isabela

-Mangrove Finches are extremely rare to see, found only in two small areas of mangrove forest on Isabela Island, and critically endangered due to breeding problems in these small populations.
+Galapagos Mangrove Finches are extremely rare to spot, found only in two small areas of mangrove forest on Isabela Island, and critically endangered due to breeding problems in these small populations.
 Mangrove Finches eat insects, with their thin and downward curving beaks able to penetrate tree bark to forage for food.
 The Charles Darwin Foundation is actively involved in trying to invigorate the Mangrove finch population.
-The station scientists collect eggs from nests on Isabela, to hatch them in incubators, and raise the chicks safety until they are ready for release back into the Isabela wild.
+The station scientists collect eggs from nests on Isabela, hatch them in incubators, and raise the chicks in captivity until they are large enough to be released back into the Isabela wild.

 12. Grey Warbler Finch